Skip to content

 A new initiative focused on food and agriculture is taking place in Nottingham's Lace Market quarter.
 This programme aims to enhance local food systems and promote sustainable agricultural practices.

 The Lace Market quarter, known for its rich history and vibrant community, provides an ideal setting for this initiative.
-By focusing on sustainable practices, the programme seeks to address some of the challenges faced by local food producers, including access to resources and market opportunities.
 The initiative is expected to bring together various stakeholders, including farmers, food producers, and community members, to collaborate on solutions that benefit the entire community.

 Programme Details